-Ali was appointed Editor in Chief of eLearn Magazine a publication of the Association of Computing Machinery.
+Ali currently serves as the Editor in Chief of eLearn Magazine a publication of the Association of Computing Machinery.

 Ali appeared on WBUR Boston NPR radio station in July...listen here: http://hereandnow.wbur.org/2011/09/12/boys-school-games